f2404/package-query-test/README.md

 # package-query-test
-This project's purpose is to create a set of functional tests for archlinuxfr's [package-query](https://github.com/archlinuxfr/package-query) utility.
+This project's purpose is to create a set of functional tests for archlinuxfr [package-query](https://github.com/archlinuxfr/package-query) utility.

-The tests are running ```package-query``` with all options/keys supported and checking its output - whether it complies with the pre-defined patterns (usually, regexps are used).
+The tests are running `package-query` with all options/keys supported and checking its output - whether it complies with the pre-defined pattern (regex is used to check the output).

 ## Usage
 ```
 $ ./package-query-test.pl -h
 Usage: ./package-query-test.pl [path to package-query]
+   or: prove ./package-query-test.pl [path to package-query]
 ```
 The script can be run directly - then it will provide the test results one-by-one:
 ```